 T-VEC is injected directly into the tumour in the physician's office or clinic.
-As mentioned, T-VEC is made with a herpes virus so you will need to be careful with dressing changes and potential exposure to your loved ones, particularly those who are immunocompromised or pregnant.
+As mentioned, T-VEC is made with a herpes virus so you will need to be careful with dressing changes and potential exposure to people who you are in close contact with, particularly those who are immunocompromised or pregnant.
 The injections are at the initial visit, then three weeks later, and then every two weeks while you have the tumour to inject.
 You can be treated for six or more months.